The best sales to shop today: Apple, Madewell, Sur La Table and more - CNN Underscored

 Kalita Wave 185 Pour-Over Coffee Dripper ($29, originally $39.60; amazon.com)

 Give your morning cup of joe a major upgrade with our pick for best pour-over coffee maker, the Kalita Wave 185 Pour-Over Coffee Dripper — now about $10 off at Amazon.
-Of all the pour-over coffee makers we tested, the Kalita produced the most robust coffee, maintained spot-on heat temperature and the most evenly saturated of the grounds, thanks to its flat-bottom, three-hole design.
+Of all the pour-over coffee makers we tested, the Kalita produced the most robust coffee, maintained spot-on heat temperature and most evenly saturated the grounds, thanks to its flat-bottom, three-hole design.
 You will need to buy Kalita’s special filters to use this coffee maker, but it’s well worth it; read more about why here.

 Madewell